geometryxyz/semacaulk/docs/src/gas_costs.md

 An insertion (via `insertIdentity()` costs around 68k gas.

-`broadcastSignal()`, which includes proof verification, costs 355k gas.
+`broadcastSignal()`, which includes proof verification, costs around 355k gas.

 By contrast, a Tornado Cash deposit (which involves inserting a leaf to a Merkle tree) costs [907787